Israeli doctors walk off the job and more strikes are threatened after law weakening courts passes

-JERUSALEM (AP) — Thousands of Israeli doctors walked out of work, labor leaders threatened a general strike and senior justices rushed home from a trip abroad Tuesday, a day after the government approved a law weakening the country’s supreme court that critics say will erode the system of checks and balances.
+JERUSALEM (AP) — Thousands of Israeli doctors walked out of work, labor leaders threatened a general strike and senior justices rushed home from a trip abroad Tuesday, a day after the government approved a law weakening the country’s Supreme Court that critics say will erode the system of checks and balances.

 Four leading Israeli newspapers covered their front pages in black ink — an ominous image paid for by an alliance of high-tech companies.
 The only words on the pages were in a line at the bottom: “A black day for Israeli democracy.”